De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: The Splitting Technique for Renormalising Proofs

 Splitting is sufficiently general that the technique can be applied to operators such as \textit{seq} that have no sequent calculus presentation~\cite{Tiu2006}.
 The technique also extends to the pair of nominals \textit{new} and \textit{wen}, for which a sequent calculus presentation is an open problem.

 The operators \textit{times}, \textit{seq}, \textit{new} and \textit{wen} are treated together in Lemma~\ref{lemma:split-times}.
-These operators give rise to \textit{commutative cases}, where rules for these operators can permute with any principal predicate, swapping the order of rules in a proof. \textit{Principal cases} are where the root connective of the principal predicate is directly involved in the bottommost rule of a proof.
+These operators give rise to \textit{commutative cases}, where rules for these operators can permute with any principal formula, swapping the order of rules in a proof. \textit{Principal cases} are where the root connective of the principal formula is directly involved in the bottommost rule of a proof.
 As with \textsf{MAV}~\cite{Horne2015}, the \textit{principal cases} for \textit{seq} are challenging, demanding Lemma~\ref{lemma:medial}.
 The principal case induced by \textit{medial new} demands Lemma~\ref{lemma:commute}.
-The cases where two nominal quantifiers commute are also interesting, particularly where the case arrises due to \textit{equivariance}. \begin{lemma}[Core Splitting] The following statements hold. \begin{itemize} \item If $\vdash \left( P \tensor Q \right) \cpar R$, then there exist predicates $V_i$ and $W_i$ such that $\vdash P \cpar V_i$ and $\vdash Q \cpar W_i$, where $1 \leq i \leq n$, and $n$-ary killing context $\tcontext{}$ such that $R \longrightarrow \tcontext{V_1 \cpar W_1, V_2 \cpar W_2, \hdots, V_n \cpar W_n}$ and $\tcontext{}$ binds $x$ then $\nfv{x}{\left(P \tensor Q\right)}$.
+The cases where two nominal quantifiers commute are also interesting, particularly where the case arrises due to \textit{equivariance}. \begin{lemma}[Core Splitting] The following statements hold. \begin{enumerate} \item If $\vdash \left( P \tensor Q \right) \cpar R$, then there exist formulae $V_i$ and $W_i$ such that $\vdash P \cpar V_i$ and $\vdash Q \cpar W_i$, where $1 \leq i \leq n$, and $n$-ary killing context $\tcontext{}$ such that $\vcenter{\infer{R}{\tcontext{V_1 \cpar W_1, V_2 \cpar W_2, \hdots, V_n \cpar W_n}}}$ and if $\tcontext{}$ binds $x$ then $\nfv{x}{\left(P \tensor Q\right)}$.